Idealism or Corruption?

 And indeed, its franchises the People’s Postcode Trust and the Postcode African Trust have also given between a half and a whole million dollar to the Foundation.
 The Swedish Postcode Foundation gave between $1-5 million, as well as the Swedish Postcode Lottery, which donated between $10 and 25 million dollar.
 Together, the Poelman lotteries donated between at least $36 and 52 million dollar.

 Here we must ask the same questions.
 Why didn’t the Lotteries spend such amounts directly on their own affiliated charities?
 What’s so special about the Clinton Foundation?
 It is not the case that the Clinton Foundation knows how to spend its money better.
-This fact check shows that the Clinton Foundation spent nearly 81% of its donations to organization costs, travel costs, trainings and salaries.
+This fact check shows that the Clinton Foundation spent nearly 81% of its donations to organization costs, travel costs, training and salaries.
 No more than 19% actually reached the designated charities.

 Blind Idealism, or Borderless Corruption?

-On the basis of his research, Peter Schweizer therefore concludes that the Clinton Foundation is a front for global corruption.
+On the basis of his research, Peter Schweizer, therefore, concludes that the Clinton Foundation is a front for global corruption.
 In exchange for gifts to the Clinton Foundation, as well as speaking fees for Bill Clinton, corporations and governments have bought a stake in the global Clinton network.

 Thanks to this loophole, Schweizer claims, the Clintons were able to bribe African dictators.
 In turn, they have provided friends of the Clintons with lucrative oil and mining contracts.
 For example, in exchange for a well-paid speech, Bill Clinton called the dictator of Rwanda Paul Kagame “one of the greatest leaders of our time”.

 Everything is for sale.
 What once began out of idealism has become borderless corruption.
 The Clinton scheme can perhaps best be summarized in the job title of The Netherlands’ Lilianne Ploumen: Minister of Foreign Trade and Development Aid.
-To big players in global trade, both matters are one and the same thing.
+To big players in the global trade, both matters are one and the same thing.